Introduction

 topology determined by the metric \(d\), denoted \(\tau_d\).

-of metric spaces (continuity, convergence, compactness) depend only on which sets are open, not on the
+(continuity, convergence, compactness) depend only on which sets are open, not on the specific numerical values of the

 Why do these classifications matter for optimization?
-If our search space is strictly open
+If our search space is strictly open (for

-reaching it - the limit point is excluded from the feasible set.
-A closed set contains
+The limit point is excluded from the feasible set.
+A closed set contains its boundary, ensuring that

-its boundary, ensuring that edge solutions are valid.
-More fundamentally, the Extreme Value
+edge solutions are valid.
+More fundamentally, the Extreme Value Theorem guarantees that a continuous

-Theorem guarantees that a continuous function attains its maximum and minimum only when the
+function attains its maximum and minimum only when the domain is compact, which in \(\mathbb{R}^n\)

-domain is compact - which, in \(\mathbb{R}^n\), means both closed and bounded.
-We will
+means both closed and bounded.

 Now we arrive at one of the most important concepts for algorithmic convergence: completeness.